vladigleba/vladigleba.github.io/posts/basics/prayer.md

 > Cast *thy burden* upon the LORD, and he shall sustain thee: He shall never suffer the righteous to be moved.
 {% ct 'Psalm 55:22' %}

-> *Come unto me*, all ye that labour and are heavy laden, and I will give you rest.
+> Come unto me, all ye that *labour and are heavy laden*, and I will give you rest.
 {% ct 'Matthew 11:28' %}

 Besides praying for His glory, His kingdom, and His will, God also cares about our personal lives and invites us to bring to Him anything that causes worry, trouble, or heaviness in our hearts.
 He is our loving heavenly Father who is deeply interested in the burdens we carry, and He wants to help!